katievlasic/10-team-profile-generator/README.md

 ## Usage

 Details on what the specifics are!
+Inquirer, Node modules, and Jest are used.

 ## Tests